 Here we aim to: a) understand patterns of dispersal in Gehyra across continental Australia and insular Melanesia, with a particular focus on assessing support for contrasting broader biogeographic narratives of high or low connectivity between these two regions, and b) to contrast patterns of evolutionary diversification in body size, with a particular focus on the evolution of the “giant” species of Melanesia.
 To undertake these analyses, we first assembled an expanded mitochondrial genetic sampling of taxa from the poorly known Melanesian region and used this to identify divergent lineages.
 We then collected exon-capture data for representative samples and combined this with recently published data for Australian taxa to generate a robust tree for Australasian Gehyra.
-This tree was then used to infer and contrast patterns of dispersal and body-size evolution across Australasia using Bayesian biogeographic approaches.
+This tree was then used to infer and contrast patterns of dispersal and body-size evolution across Australasia using model-based biogeographic approaches.

 Material and Methods